theshivrajpatil/California-House-Pricing-Project/README.md

 # Feature scaling in sklearn
 Feature scaling is a crucial preprocessing step.
 Most machine learning algorithms perform poorly when input features have vastly different scales.

+# Why Scaling Is Needed
+Many models (like Linear Regression, KNN, SVMs, Gradient Descent-based algorithms) assume features are on a similar scale.
+Without scaling, features with larger ranges can dominate model behavior.
+Scaling makes training more stable and faster.